Land Use Planning Policy

 2026this year

-North Broadway Corridor Land Use Study — Historic Resources Table
+North Broadway Corridor Land Use & Zoning Study — Historic Resources Table

-Table 10 in Section D (Historic Resources) of the North Broadway Corridor Land Use & Zoning Study shall reflect the revised table proposed by Trustee Uku, including authorship, source citation, notation of A.I. usage and A.I. platform used.
-Previously included text from the original table is moved to an appendix of the Land Use Study.[6]
+Table 10 in Section D (Historic Resources) of the North Broadway Corridor Land Use & Zoning Study shall be replaced with the revised table proposed by Trustee Uku, including authorship, source citation, notation of use of A.I. and A.I. platform used, with the removed text placed in an appendix to the Land Use Study.[11]

-North Broadway Corridor Land Use Study — Adoption as Comprehensive Plan Amendment
+North Broadway Corridor Land Use & Zoning Study — Comprehensive Plan Amendment

 2016